dmurooka/dmurooka/README.md

 ## Profile Summary

-An experienced entrepreneur, educator, and software engineer with over 10 years of experience in business management.
+An entrepreneur, educator, and software engineer with over 10 years of experience in business management.
 I leverage domain expertise in classical ballet and have founded and currently lead Japan's premier classical ballet school, Larrys School of Ballet.

 In addition to my work, I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at the University of Colorado Boulder.